aantropov/sailor/README.md

 # Sailor Engine
 ## About
-The `Sailor` is a game engine prototype made with the focus on high-performance and usability.
-The technical solution uses multithreading and has a bindless renderer made with `Vulkan 1.3`.
+`Sailor` represents a game engine prototype, which is primarily developed with an emphasis on performance optimization and user convenience.
+This technical solution effectively utilizes multithreading and incorporates a bindless graphics renderer built on `Vulkan 1.3`.

-The engine is render agnostic (with limitations) by design.
-The codebase is written using a `C++` coding style and the project is written for the `C++20` standard for `x64` platform.
-Currently the code is tested only on `Windows`, using `MSVC` (Microsoft Visual Studio).
+The engine's architecture was intentionally designed to be render agnostic, ensuring it doesn't have a fixed dependency on any specific rendering technology (with some limitations taken into account).
+The project's code adheres to the C++ coding style, and the project itself was designed to meet the `C++20` standard for the `x64` platform.
+Please note that as of now, the code has only been tested on the Windows operating system using the `MSVC` compiler (`Microsoft Visual Studio`).

 ## Screenshots